finanalyst/raku-pod-render/Pod2HTML2.md

 ## Customisable CSS
 Two variables `:css-type` and `:css-src` are provided to customise the loading of css for the 'source-wrap' template provided here.
 These can be specified as arguments to `processor`.

 If the `head-block` templates, which is used in the `source-wrap` template, contain the Mustache stanza `{{> css-text }}`, which calls the partial template `css-text` .
-When `Pod::To::HTML` is instantiated using these variables, a style string is given to the css-text.
-In order to use the default css behaviour of `Pod::To::HTML`, only over-ride some templates, keeping css-text, and use the `css-text` or `head-block` templates.
+When `Pod::To::HTML2` is instantiated using these variables, a style string is given to the css-text.
+In order to use the default css behaviour of `Pod::To::HTML2`, only over-ride some templates, keeping css-text, and use the `css-text` or `head-block` templates.

 If `:css-type` is specified, then `:css-src` must be specified.

 ## CSS Load
 ```
     use Pod::To::HTML2;
-    my Pod::To::HTML $processor .= new(:css-type<load>, :css-src('path/to/custom.css') );
+    my Pod::To::HTML2 $processor .= new(:css-type<load>, :css-src('path/to/custom.css') );

 ```
 The contents of path/to/custom.css are slurped into a `<style> ` container and given to the template `css-text`.